Found on July 29, Ready in 2020

-Join us for a very special in-progress performance of Little Girl Lost – an uplifting new theatrical adventure for young people and their families from theatre makers Company of Rogues and Matriark Theatre.
+Thank you to everyone who joined us for a very special in-progress performance of Little Girl Lost on July 29th.
+We hope you loved our uplifting new theatrical adventure for young people and their families.

 Told with magical puppetry and quirky animation, we follow the story of Rima, a young girl who wakes up to find herself in a dark place – a land of talking animals and shifting wilderness, where the familiar is made unfamiliar (and maybe vice versa).
 But she doesn’t know who, what, or where she is.